locationtech/geomesa/docs/user/spark.rst

 ``geomesa-spark-core`` is used to work directly with ``RDD``\ s of features from GeoMesa.
-To use this module, Spark must be configured to register the ``GeoMesaSparkKryoRegistor`` class, which provides objects to serialize and deserialize features for each feature type.
-The configuration is shown in the Scala code below:
+To use this module, Spark must be configured to register the ``GeoMesaSparkKryoRegistor`` class, which provides objects to serialize and deserialize features for each feature type, as shown in the Scala code below:

 .. code-block:: scala